-Limitation on Enrollment: Requires physical exertion, lifting of 40 or more pounds, ability to climb ladders, walk in irregular terrain, and pass Candidate Physical Agility Test (CPAT).
+Limitation on Enrollment: Formal acceptance into the Firefighter 1 academy.
+Formal admission into the Firefighter 1 Academy.
+The academy requires physical exertion, lifting of 40 or more pounds, ability to climb ladders, walk in irregular terrain, and pass Candidate Physical Agility Test (CPAT).

 Prerequisite: Completion of FTEC 295A and FTEC 295AL.
 Corequisite: Concurrent enrollment in FTEC 295BL.